jennie-jd/cs-resources/README.md

-# Note-taking for software development learnings
+# Note-Taking for Software Development Learnings